NEW CALEDONIA, FIJI, VANUATU & SAMOA BIRDING TOUR: DETAILED ITINERARY

 We will also visit the beginning of the cross-island track where we can enjoy a panorama of the spectacular peaks of Rarotonga’s mountainous interior and where we could see both Herald Petrel and Red-tailed Tropicbird.
 We may see our first endemic Cook Islands Fruit-Doves here, although they are much easier on Atiu.

-Cook Islands: Day 3 We will have time for some birding on Rarotonga before taking a flight across to the island of Mangaia for a two nights stay.
+Cook Islands: Day 3 Today we take a flight across to the island of Mangaia for a two nights stay stay.
+We will arrive in time for some initial exploration.

 Cook Islands: Day 4 On the island of Mangaia we will stay at a delightful but simple guesthouse run by a Swede who washed up in the Cooks and his islander wife.
 Mangaia is situated just north of the tropic of Capricorn and is the southernmost of the Cook Islands.
 Here we will soon locate the endemic Mangaia Kingfisher, which mostly sits motionless on high perches in the tangled coastal woodland and scrub.
 Another endemic of this habitat is the fairly common Cook Islands Reed Warbler, while Brown Noddies and Common White Terns fly in to their nest sites in the taller trees.